Home Sale Law in Alabama

 Usually, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers typically can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Brent, Alabama Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Brent, Alabama Real Estate Attorney help?

 If you are buying a home in Brent, Alabama, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A knowledgeable real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.